Who controls personal information collected by Bright Horizons?

 - To support our business purposes and functions related to the services, such as education, training, curriculum, communication, administration, and record-keeping;

-- To provide utilization reports and other information to employers offering our services to its workforce;
+- To provide utilisation reports and other information to employers offering our services to its workforce;

 - To facilitate and process payments for the services;